Artesha Moore, FASAE, CAE

 Artesha holds a Bachelor’s of Business Administration and Management degree from the University of Maryland- Global Campus.
 She has been a member of the American Society of Association Executives (ASAE) since 2001.
 She is a Certified Association Executive (CAE).
 She was inducted into ASAE’s Diversity Executive Leadership Program (DELP) in 2010.
 She was named as one of Association Trends magazine’s Young and Aspiring Association Professionals in 2012.
 In 2021, she was selected as one of the 2021 ASAE class of Fellows.
 She has served on several ASAE committees and task forces.
 She is currently a member of ASAE’s Foresight Works Advisory Group.
 She has also served as faculty for the US Chamber of Commerce Institute for Organization Management where she developed a course to teach the new DEI curriculum.
 More importantly, she spends time mentoring the next generation of leaders by pushing them to find their own solutions to common and uncommon problems.

-- Her Oscar walkout song would be Public Service Announcement by Jay-Z.
+- Her Oscar walkout song: Public Service Announcement by Jay-Z.

-- Her superhero power would be whatever Dr. Jean Grey has.
+- Her superhero power: whatever Dr. Jean Grey has.

 - Most people would be surprised to know that…she loves black and white classic movies, especially 1940s film noir.